michelf/mdtest/Readme.md

 By default, MDTest will run tests from all folders with a `.testsuite` extension it can find in the current directory.

 Use the `-h` option to get a complete list of available options.

+### Web Interface

+The `index.php` file provides a rudimentary web interface for MDTest.
+It let you choose from a list of implementations in the Implementaiton folder and displays the output of the test script.

 Bugs